mudzereli/UB-LUA-Scripts/README.md

 ### FlagTracker
 - This LUA script is designed to view important one-time character flags such as Augmentations, Luminance Auras, and certain Quest Flags
 - Load the script and then open the UI from the Script Hud Bar.
->[!IMPORTANT]
-> FlagTracker currently only works with Augmentations and Luminance Auras.
-Quest Flags coming in a future update.